Philleo Nash

 Philleo Nash (October 25, 1909 – October 12, 1987) was an American government official, anthropologist, and politician.
 A member of the Democratic Party, he was Commissioner of the U.S. Bureau of Indian Affairs (1961-1966) during the presidencies of John F. Kennedy and Lyndon B. Johnson.
 Previously, he was the 33rd Lieutenant Governor of Wisconsin (1959-1961) and was chairman of the Democratic Party of Wisconsin (1955-1957).

 Earlier in his career, he served more than 10 years as a political appointee in the Franklin D. Roosevelt and Harry S. Truman administrations, including as Special Assistant directly to President Harry S. Truman (1946-1952), influencing his policy on desegregation of the armed forces and federal government, as well as policy related to Native Americans and other minorities.

+Nash was elected Lieutenant Governor in 1958, defeating Jerome D. Grant and Albert Di Piazza in the Democratic Primary.
+In the general election, Nash defeated incumbent Warren Perley Knowles.
+He sought a second term in 1960.
+He once again defeated Grant in the Democratic Primary but narrowly lost reelection to Knowles in a rematch of the previous election.

 His wife, Edith Nash, was a poet and activist for human rights and civil rights.

 Early life and family

 Philleo Nash was born in Wisconsin Rapids, Wisconsin.
 He grew up in the Congregational Church.
 He graduated from the University of Wisconsin in 1932, and went on to graduate studies.
 In 1935, he received his Ph.D. in anthropology from the University of Chicago.

 On November 2, 1935, he married Edith Rosenfels of Oak Park, Illinois, whom he had met in graduate school in Chicago.
 She also trained in anthropology and did field studies in the American West in the 1930s.
 They had two daughters.

 From 1937–1941, Nash was a Lecturer at the University of Toronto and from 1941–1942, at the University of Wisconsin.
 In this latter period, he also began to serve as a manager in his family's Biron Cranberry Company.

 After they moved to Washington, D.C., where he served in the government, Edith Nash became the second director of the Georgetown Day School, the first racially integrated school in the capital.
 She was also an accomplished poet.
 Among other poetry books, she published Practice: The Here and Now (2001) by Cross+Roads Press.
 She founded the Riverwood Roundtable, a central Wisconsin literary society.